Jehovah's Witnesses (WTS)

 The testimony of one witness to abuse, followed by

-testimony of a second witness to another instance of abuse.
+testimony of a second witness to a separate instance of abuse by the same perpetrator.
 2,3

-In the case of sexual abuse, the only witnesses are usually
+In the case of sexual abuse, the only witnesses are almost universally

 the perpetrator and the victim.
 As a result, proof cannot often be obtained